Utilizing Social Media for Enhanced SEO Rankings

-Brands pour resources into on-page SEO while ignoring a powerful amplifier sitting in plain sight: social media SEO.
+Brands invest heavily in on-page SEO.
+However, they often overlook a powerful tool: social media SEO.
 Content that gains traction on networks still influences discoverability, referral traffic, and the signals search engines use to rank pages.
-When social distribution is treated as an afterthought, links, engagement, and topical relevance are diluted before they ever reach search algorithms.
+If social distribution is treated as an afterthought, it weakens links, engagement, and relevance before they reach search algorithms.

 • What tactical post formats improve discoverability and backlink potential